Siren (mythology): Family tree

 Although a Sophocles fragment makes Phorcys their father, when sirens are named, they are usually as daughters of the river god Achelous, either by the Muse Terpsichore, Melpomene or Calliope or lastly by Sterope, daughter of King Porthaon of Calydon.

 In Euripides's play Helen (167), Helen in her anguish calls upon "Winged maidens, daughters of the Earth (Chthon)."
 Although they lured mariners, the Greeks portrayed the sirens in their "meadow starred with flowers" and not as sea deities.
 Epimenides claimed that the sirens were children of Oceanus and Ge.
 Sirens are found in many Greek stories, notably in Homer's Odyssey.

 List of sirens

 Their number is variously reported as from two to eight.
 In the Odyssey, Homer says nothing of their origin or names, but gives the number of the sirens as two.
-Later writers mention both their names and number: some state that there were three, Peisinoe, Aglaope, and Thelxiepea or Aglaonoe, Aglaopheme, and Thelxiepea; Parthenope, Ligeia, and Leucosia; Apollonius followed Hesiod gives their names as Thelxinoe, Molpe, and Aglaophonos;' the Suda gives their names as Thelxiepea, Peisinoe, and Ligeia; Hyginus gives the number of the sirens as four: Teles, Rhaidne, Molpe, and Thelxiope; Eustathius states that they were two, Aglaopheme and Thelxiepea; an ancient vase painting attests the two names as Himerope and Thelxiepea.
+Later writers mention both their names and number: some state that there were three, Peisinoe, Aglaope, and Thelxiepea or Aglaonoe, Aglaopheme, and Thelxiepea; Parthenope, Ligeia, and Leucosia; Apollonius, like Hesiod, gives their names as Thelxinoe, Molpe, and Aglaophonos;' the Suda gives their names as Thelxiepea, Peisinoe, and Ligeia; Hyginus gives the number of the sirens as four: Teles, Rhaidne, Molpe, and Thelxiope; Eustathius states that they were two, Aglaopheme and Thelxiepea; an ancient vase painting attests the two names as Himerope and Thelxiepea.

 Their names are variously rendered in the later sources as Thelxiepea/Thelxiope/Thelxinoe, Molpe, Himerope, Aglaophonos/Aglaope/Aglaopheme, Pisinoe/Peisinoë/Peisithoe, Parthenope, Ligeia, Leucosia, Rhaidne, Teles, etc.